Speedtronic turbine control from General Electric is one of the world’s most reliable turbine control systems. Find out more below.

 While it is true the MKVIe offers extended capabilities to users, some of the Mark VIe components have now also been given legacy status by GE and are no longer supported by the OEM, which leaves them in the same situation as previous models.
 It’s likely the entire Mark VIe will become obsolete at some point.
 Additionally, parts remain available for previous systems for those who wish to keep their current configurations.
 Partnering with a reliable distributor with knowledgeable techs who can perform maintenance and repair on your components can also extend the lifespan of your system.

-The MKVIe can be used in a wide variety of industries, including nuclear facilities, thermal or wind applications, or in hydro-electric, oil and gas systems.
+Many industries make use of the Mark VIe.
+This includes nuclear facilities, thermal and wind applications, as well as hydroelectric, oil, and gas systems.
 This is a Distributed Control System(DCS) with autonomous controllers distributed throughout.

 How to Decode Your GE Part Number